shapiromatron/hawc/docs/docs/development.md

 3. Open the downloaded `EPA Template_US EPA_files` folder.
 4. Open `styles.css` in VS Code.
 5. Replace the contents of `hawc/static/css/epa/core/style.css` with the updated `styles.css`.
+    *  Edit font locations in style sheet to point to `//www.epa.gov/themes/epa_theme/` instead of relative paths
 6. Overwrite any necessary changes in `hawc/static/css/epa-hawc.css` to maintain HAWC styling.
 7. Test changes locally to ensure HAWC matches EPA.gov styling.
 On the base.html, you may want to disable caching for the header and footer components (or cache for 1 second) so it makes it easier to see the changes.